Az0xV/Az0xV/README.md

 A challenging game, where you need to go from point A to point B.

 There's no time pressure or anything, that's why this game is calm, and one of my favorites.

-## How to download a game?
-In every unity game repository there is a download link at the end.

-If you click on the link, you download a zip file containing the game.

-Here's what to do with this file in 3 steps:
-1. Extract the zip file, by clicking right mouse button on this .zip file in file explorer.
-Then a menu will show up, find and click "Extract All..."
-2. A folder will show up, so open the folder.
-3. Find .exe file inside, and open it.
-The game should start now, however it can be blocked by antivirus, and it's normal with uncertified applications.
-Stay safe!